OpenDSA/OpenDSA/RST/en/PointersJava/LocalMem.rst

 Locals are very convenient for what they do |---| providing convenient and efficient memory for a function which exists only so long as the function is executing.
-Locals have two deficiencies which we will address in the following sections |---| how a function can communicate back to its caller (Section 3), and how a function can allocate separate memory with a less constrained lifetime (section 4).
+Locals have two deficiencies which we will address in the following sections |---| how a function can communicate back to its caller, and how a function can allocate separate memory with a less constrained lifetime.

 How Does The Function Call Stack Work?